Vicatoon/food-ordering-system/README.md

 - Dictionaries and integers for menu data and cost calculations
 - Input validation using .isdigit() and value checking

-🔄 Future Improvements
+## 🔄 Future Improvements

-	•	Add more menu items and categories
+- Add more menu items and categories
-	•	Introduce pricing discounts or meal combos
+- Introduce pricing discounts or meal combos
-	•	Store order history in a file or database
+- Store order history in a file or database
-	•	Allow for multiple item selection in a single run
+- Allow for multiple item selection in a single run
-	•	Add confirmation before placing an order
+- Add confirmation before placing an order
-	•	Display total cost for multiple items
+- Display the total cost for multiple items

 ## ▶ How to Run

 1. Download or clone the repository.